LNLenost/lnlenost.github.io/README.md

-# NetPass' official website!
+# My website!
-This repository contains the source code of NetPass' website, available [here!](https://netpass.cafe)
+This repository contains the source code of my website, available [here!](https://lnlenost.github.io)

-You can find the dev builds [here](https://lnlenost.github.io/NetPassWebsite)...  but they are highly unstable, so I reccomend sticking onto the prod build!

-Check out our Privacy Policy [here](https://lnlenost.github.io/NetPassWebsite/www/privacy.html)
+# Disclaimer
+You may note that my website looks a little similar to...
+NetPass?
+Yes, my webdite is based of NetPass's website that I personallt made!
+So there is no stolen content.
+Also, check out NetPass [here.](https://netpass.cafe)